-- 1. The provisions of this section apply to all legal lots in any residential zoning district where a primary single-family dwelling has been previously established or is proposed to be established in conjunction with construction of the accessory dwelling unit. - c.
+- 1. The provisions of this section apply to all legal lots in any residential zoning district where a primary single-family or multifamily dwelling has been previously established or is proposed to be established in conjunction with construction of the accessory dwelling unit. - c.
 Development Standards.
 An accessory dwelling unit may be constructed within the existing building envelope of a dwelling or accessory structure, added to the existing dwelling or accessory structure, or constructed as a detached structure. - 1.
-Number Allowed: Only one (1) accessory dwelling unit is permitted per lot that contains or is proposed to contain one (1) primary dwelling. - (a) As an exception to the above, residentially zoned lots with more than 6,000 square-feet of land area may have up to two (2) accessory dwelling units in the form of one attached unit and one detached unit provided the total size of both accessory dwelling units do not exceed 1,200 square feet. - 2.
-Maximum Size: The size of the accessory dwelling unit shall not exceed one thousand two hundred (1,200) square feet or more than fifty (50) percent of the floor area of the primary dwelling, whichever is less. - (a) As an exception to the above, attached accessory dwelling units created in the existing basement of a primary dwelling may exceed the maximum size limit in order to utilize the entire floor area of the existing basement.
+Number Allowed: Only one (1) accessory dwelling unit is permitted per lot that contains or is proposed to contain one (1) primary dwelling. - 2.
+Maximum Size: The size of the accessory dwelling unit shall not exceed one thousand two hundred (1,200) square feet or more than fifty (50) percent of the floor area of the primary dwelling, whichever is less. - (a) As an exception to the above, attached accessory dwelling units created in the existing basement of a primary dwelling may exceed fifty (50) percent of the primary dwelling floor area in order to utilize the entire floor area of the existing basement, but in no case shall such accessory dwelling unit exceed 1,200 square feet.
 For this exception to apply, the accessory dwelling unit cannot be combined with any proposal to expand the basement beyond the existing building footprint.
-Accessory dwelling units established under this exception shall not be subsequently enlarged beyond the established floor area. - 3.
-Attached Accessory Dwelling Units: An accessory dwelling unit that is attached to or created within an existing primary dwelling shall comply with all height, building coverage, yard areas, and setback requirements for the primary dwelling.
+Accessory dwelling units established under this exception shall not be subsequently enlarged beyond the established floor area.

-- (a) Independent Access: Exterior access shall be provided independently from the primary dwelling. - (b) Unit Separation: Attached units and units that are within the primary dwelling may maintain an interior connection to the primary dwelling provided there is a fire-rated door separating the units that is lockable on both sides. - (c) Aggregate Lot Coverage: The aggregate lot coverage of all building footprint(s) and nonpermeable surfaces on the lot shall not exceed sixty (60%) percent. - 4.
+- 3. Attached Accessory Dwelling Units: An accessory dwelling unit that is attached to or created within an existing primary dwelling shall comply with all height, building coverage, yard areas, and setback requirements for the primary dwelling. - (a) Independent Access: Exterior access shall be provided independently from the primary dwelling. - (b) Unit Separation: Attached units and units that are within the primary dwelling may maintain an interior connection to the primary dwelling provided there is a fire-rated door separating the units that is lockable on both sides. - (c) Aggregate Lot Coverage: The aggregate lot coverage of all building footprint(s) and nonpermeable surfaces on the lot shall not exceed sixty (60%) percent. - 4.
 Detached Accessory Dwelling Units: An accessory dwelling unit that is constructed as a detached structure or created through the conversion of an existing accessory structure shall comply with the requirements in Section 30-5.7(f) Accessory Buildings.
 Notwithstanding Section 30-5.7(f), no setback shall be required for an existing garage that is converted to an accessory dwelling unit.
 The aggregate lot coverage of all building footprint(s) and nonpermeable surfaces on the lot shall not exceed sixty (60%) percent.
 Utilities extended to a detached accessory dwelling unit shall be underground.